A Passive Income Mistake: Knowing and Doing Everything

 Knowing and Doing Everything Online

-When I started my blog at http://www.intheleed.com, I did everything except invent the internet.
+When I started my LEED exam blog, I did everything except invent the internet.
 I bought books and read all about what blogs were and how it could be used as a CMS (content management system).
-I read about hosts and blogging platforms, like Wordpress, the blogging platform that I use.
+I read about hosts and blogging platforms, like WordPress, the blogging platform that I use.
 I found and redesigned the theme myself, made my own logos, and even did all of the SEO (search engine optimization), after buying some books on that too.
 This is all in addition to writing all of the content as well.

 - Find a theme and redesign it (with reading): 10 hours